-FCP Visions Spring 2013 is now available as a digital download.
-This issue discusses the high expectations of the F-35 JSF, sequestration and FCP’s preparations for increased role, West Valley support of Luke AFB and more.
+FCP Visions Fall 2013 is now available as a digital download.
+This issue discusses the successful arrival of the F-35 at Luke , Luke’s impact on the state economy, a reflection of FCP’s success in 2013 and more.

-In order to enjoy FCP Visions Spring 2013 Web Edition you will need Adobe Acrobat Reader or equivalent application that will display the PDF file format.
-Click here to download FCP Visions Spring 2013 (you may need to right click and “save file as”).
+In order to enjoy FCP Visions Fall 2013 Web Edition you will need Adobe Acrobat Reader or equivalent application that will display the PDF file format.
+Click here to download FCP Visions Fall 2013 (you may need to right click and “save file as”).

 This publication is made available with permission of Pueblo Publishers, Inc.